 Best known for her role as Effie White in the 2006 film version of the Broadway musical Dreamgirls, vocalist/actress Jennifer Hudson was first brought to the public's attention while a contestant on the third season of American Idol.
 Born in 1981 in Chicago, Illinois, Hudson sang from a young age, first performing in her church.
 Various talent shows and school musical productions followed until she eventually secured a role in a local Chicago production of the musical Big River.
 Prior to auditioning for American Idol, Hudson also sang professionally while working on the Disney Wonder cruise ship.

-In 2011, Hudson delivered her sophomore studio album I Remember Me, featuring the R. Kelly-penned single "Where You At."
+In March 2011, Hudson delivered her second studio album I Remember Me, a relatively upbeat release featuring the R. Kelly-penned single "Where You At."
+It debuted at number two as well, but didn't sell nearly as well as the debut.
 Unlike the many pop artists who churned out an album a year, Hudson continued to focus as much on her acting career as on music, appearing in a number of big-budget feature films including Sex & the City, The Secret Life of Bees, Winnie Mandela, The Three Stooges, and Lullaby.
-As a result, her third album, JHUD, did not appear until 2014.
-Produced by Timbaland, Pharrell, and others, the retro '70s album was set to drop in September. ~ Matt Collar, Rovi
+As a result, another three years passed between Hudson albums.
+Her third full-length, the groove-heavy JHUD, was released in September 2014 with contributions from the likes of R. Kelly, Iggy Azalea, Timbaland, Pharrell, and Danja. ~ Matt Collar